brunano21/dashboard/README.md

 	pip install -r requirements.txt
 	cd server && bower install && cd ..

-Tell Flask where your main application lives

-	export FLASK_APP=server/server.py

-Run the server

-	flask run
+From `<project root folder>/generator` run the server,

+	python server.py

-Access to the application
+Access to the application at

 	http://127.0.0.1:5000/

-In order to run the generator, open a new terminal, into the `<project root folder>/generator` and run:
+In order to run the generator, open a new terminal, from `<project root folder>/generator` folder run:

 	python generator.py

+In order to run tests, from `<project root folder>/server/tests` run

+	python test.py